aaronpkelly/aaronpkelly.github.io/HEADER.md

-Hi I'm Aaron, I like to break things for a living.
+Hi I'm Aaron, and I like to break things for a living.

+Occassionally I'll then try to put them back together and see how they work!

 # Posts
 Below are my posts!
 They contain information and opinion about a particular